saikou9/cdg-course/README.md

 👉A user can see perfonal suggestions for him

-👉A user can see perfonal suggestions for him

 👉A user can see dashboard with everybody posts, sorted by newest

 👉A user can delete post he owns